pidupuis/grunt-submake/README.md

       ]
     }
     target6: {
-      // no need for subprojects, you can handle interoperability by running make at the project root '.': 'build'
+      // no need for subprojects, you can handle interoperability
+      // by running make at the project root (or anywhere else) '.': 'build'
     },
   },